Preparing a Vigorous Defense

 The attorney must also be prepared to offer strong defensive witnesses.
 Contrary to many criminal cases, the accused must testify in a child abuse case if the defense wants an acquittal.
 Until the jury hears it straight from the accused mouth that the abuse did not occur, it will convict.

-At Stuckle & Associates we have assembled a team of experts with over 25 years in defending false allegations of child sexual assault.
+At Stuckle & Associates PLLC we have assembled a team of experts with over 25 years in defending false allegations of child sexual assault.
 Our firm has successfully represented clients at Grand Jury proceedings and obtained acquittals at Trial.
 Whether you are being investigated for sexual abuse, have been arrested or indicted, we are prepared to vigorously defend you in every stage of the criminal process.
-Contact Us to schedule a consultation.